-Lauren Dascalo Excited Fans & Rocks A Pink Thong In ‘The Jungle’
+Lauren Dascalo Excites Fans & Rocks A Pink Thong In ‘The Jungle’

 “You are so cute I love you so much,” another follower gushed with a few flower emoji.

 “Have a beautiful day my queen!
-A big kiss for you mami,” one more chimed in.
+A big kiss for you mami,” one more devotee wrote.